Varangians: Runestones

 There are raised stone memorials called runestones throughout Scandinavia of which almost all are found in Sweden.
 Many date to the Viking Age, and there are many associated with the Varangian Guards.
 These Varangian runestones commemorate various fallen warriors through carved runes, and mention voyages to the East (Austr) or the Eastern route (Austrvegr), or to more specific eastern locations such as Garðaríki (what is today Russia and Ukraine).
 The losses that the Varangian Guard suffered are reflected by the largest group of runestones that talk of foreign voyages, such as those known as the Greece Runestones.
 These were raised by former members of the Varangian Guard, or in their memory.
 A smaller group consists of the four Italy Runestones which commemorate members of the Varangian Guard who died in southern Italy.

 The oldest of the Greece runestones are six stones in the RAK style, which dates to the period before 1015 AD.
 The group consists of Skepptuna runestone U 358, Västra Ledinge runestone U 518, Nälberga runestone Sö 170 and Eriksstad runestone Sm 46.

-One of later runestones in the Pr4 style is Ed runestone U 112, a large boulder at the western shore of the lake of Ed.
+One of the later runestones in the Pr4 style is Ed runestone U 112, a large boulder at the western shore of the lake of Ed.
 It tells that Ragnvaldr, the captain of the Varangian Guard, had returned home where he had the inscriptions made in memory of his dead mother.

 The youngest runestones, in the Pr5 style, such as Ed runestone U 104 (presently in the Ashmolean Museum in Oxford), are dated to the period 1080–1130, after which runestones became unfashionable.

 The Varangians returned home with some influence from Byzantine culture, as exemplified by the Byzantine cross carved on the early eleventh-century Risbyle runestone U 161, and which today is the coat-of-arms of Täby, a trimunicipal locality and the seat of Täby Municipality in Stockholm County, Sweden.
 The runes were made by the runemaster Viking Ulf of Borresta, see Orkesta runestone U 344, in memory of another Ulf, in Skålhamra, and at the request of the latter's father.